Near-Optimal and Tractable Estimation under Shift-Invariance: Introduction

-Postponing any further discussion of this result until Section~\ref{sec:oracle}, let us only note here that it cannot be improved by more than a constant factor.
-Indeed, it is not hard to verify that~\eqref{eq:oracle-norms-intro} with~$c_0 = c_1 = 1$ is attained on any subspace of {\em periodic} harmonic oscillations with~$s$ frequencies.
+\begin{proposition}[\odima{Simplified version of Proposition~\ref{prop:hybrid-oracle}}] \odima{Assuming that~$s \in \N$ and~$n + 1 \ge s$, arbitrary~$s$-dimensional shift-invariant subspace of~$\C(\Z)$ admits a reproducing~$\vphi \in \C_{n}(\Z)$ with} \end{proposition} \odima{Postponing any further discussion of this result until Section~\ref{sec:oracle}, let us only note here that the constant factor~$2$ multiplying~$s$ in the numerator is almost sharp: one can verify that~\eqref{eq:oracle-norms-intro} with~$1$ instead of~$2$ is attained on any subspace of {\em periodic} harmonic oscillations with~$s$ frequencies.} \begin{theorem}[Version of Theorem~\ref{th:l2con-core} with generic constants] Assume~$X$ is an~$s$-dimensional SIS reproduced by~$\vphi^X \in \C_n(\Z)$ with~$n \gasymp s$ and